gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2016-07/index.md

   Add two new modules:
 - `persistent-ebs-volume`: Scripts for mounting and unmounting EBS Volumes on your EC2 Instances for Volumes that need to persist between redeploys of the Instance.
-- `route53-helpers`: Scripts for working with Amazon's DNS Service, Route 53, including a script to add a DNS A record pointing to the instance's IP address.
+- `route53-helpers`: Scripts for working with Amazon&apos;s DNS Service, Route 53, including a script to add a DNS A record pointing to the instance&apos;s IP address.

 </div>